 The Good Doctor, “Your mother won’t last ten minutes if we take her off life support, I suggest letting her go.”

 Me, “My mom is anxious on an ordinary day and this is the type of death she feared most.
-Can you give her something so she doesn’t know what’s happening?”
+Can you give her something so she won’t know what’s happening?”

-The Good Doctor said he could, so my brother’s and I consented to ending her life.
+The Good Doctor said that he could, so my brother’s and I consented to ending her life.

-The intubation tube came out and my mother lasted MORE than the ten minutes predicted.
+The intubation tube was removed and my mother lasted MORE than the ten minutes predicted.
 For the next 90 minutes, her eyes remained open and she was quite aware that she was drowning to death.
 At our request, the staff kept upping the medication to ease her terror.
-She finally closed her eyes, but didn’t die for four more hours.
+She finally closed her eyes, yet didn’t die for another four hours.